cs3157/recitations/B-Makefiles/makefiles.md

 nifty features.

+### Step 5

+Make actually comes with a lot of the same features as shell scripting languages like Bash and Python.
+One of these is the ability to assign variables.

+Notice that every time compile, we use the same `-g -Wall` flags (in addition to the `-c` flag).
+It doesn't seem like a big deal now, but if we were compiling hundreds of compilation units and wanted to remove the `-Wall` flag from all of them, that could get really annoying.
+(More annoying than those pesky warnings you're trying to silence!
+But please leave in the `-Wall` flag for this class, it's a good habit make.)

+Instead, we add one more level ofindirection by assigning those flags to a compiler flags variable instead:

+    CFLAGS = -g -Wall

+Now, in our rules, Make will substitute any instance of `$(CFLAGS)` it comes across with `-g -Wall`.
+For example:

+    gcc $(CFLAGS) -c main.c

+We can do the same with the compiler command itself, `gcc`, as well as the `-g` flag we're passing to the linking rule:

+    CC = gcc
+    LDFLAGS = -g

+`CC` stands for "C Compiler," and `LDFLAGS` means "linking flags."
+Now we can compile and link with the following:

+    $(CC) $(CFLAGS) -c main.c
+    $(CC) $(LDFLAGS) main.o myadd.o -o main

+It's not entirely obvious yet why we chose to substitute these particular parts of our build commands, or why we're using such particular variable names.
+Why this is important will become clear in step 8 when we use implicit rules.

 ## Jae's myadd Makefile ##

 Take Jae's Makefile piece by piece.
 It can be found in this git repository as